1. Home

 LaSalle Street Station’s origins date back to the mid-19th century, a time when Chicago was emerging as a key transportation hub in the United States due to its strategic location.

-The original station was built in 1852 by the Chicago & Rock Island Railroad (CRI&R).
+The original station was built in 1852 by the Chicago & Rock Island Railroad (C&RI).
 It was the first station in Chicago to be used exclusively for passenger service, marking the beginning of an era of rail travel that would shape the city’s development.

-As the CRI&R established its network, the station became a crucial terminal, connecting the Midwest with distant markets and facilitating economic growth.
+The early years of LaSalle Street Station were synonymous with rapid expansion and development.
+As the C&RI established its network, the station became a crucial terminal, connecting the Midwest with distant markets and facilitating economic growth.

 Architectural Evolution